isomerpages/nyp-sirs/_digital-programmes/5c-brand-advocacy-through-social-media.md

 <li>Sharing social media advocacy best practices and assess social media advocacy programs</li>
 <li>Preparing to surprise and delight customers with social customer care</li>
 </ul>

+<h4>Who Should Attend</h4>
+<p>This workshop is suitable for individuals who want to develop a sizeable community on their consumers who can influence
+other consumers’ perceptions and possibly even defend the brands in times of social media crisis.</p>

 <h4>Duration</h4>
 <p>9am - 6pm (8 hours)</p>